riesenia/php-cs-fixer-config/README.md

 ## Usage

-Create a configuration file *.php_cs* in the root of your project:
+Create a configuration file *.php-cs-fixer.dist.php* in the root of your project:

 ```php
 <?php